 Why home appraisals are important

-Appraisals are important to mortgage lenders because they ensure that the institution does not approve a loan to a borrower for more money than the property is worth, says Al Graham, regional manager of Georgia, Alabama and Florida at Silverton Mortgage.
+Appraisals are important to mortgage lenders because they ensure that they do not approve a loan for a borrower for more money than the property is worth, says Al Graham, regional manager, Georgia, Alabama and Florida, for Silverton Mortgage.
 The appraisal also protects the buyer from overpaying for a property.

-Home appraisals are also important because lenders can use them to help borrowers determine how much they can reasonably can spend on a home or find out the current value of properties they want to purchase, says Rose Sklar of The Sklar Team with Coldwell Banker Realty in Weston, Florida.
+Lenders also use home appraisals to help borrowers determine the current value of properties they want to purchase and how much they can reasonably spend, says Rose Sklar of The Sklar Team with Coldwell Banker Realty in Weston, Florida.

 Homeowners also seek appraisals when refinancing their mortgage or obtaining a home equity loan or a home equity line of credit.